unfrozen/pwm_pump/README.md

 Feel free to use this as a working prototype to develop your own application.

+I have added the compiled image so you can just program the STM8S103 if you would like to try it before setting up the compiler and libraries.

 You may contact the author at: richard@hodges.org
 I am available for embedded projects, large or small.